digital-fabric/modulation/README.md

 ## Known limitations and problems

-- Modul is (probably) not production-ready.
+- Modulation is (probably) not production-ready.
-- Modul might cause a mess if used to require gems.
+- Modulation might cause a mess if used to require gems.
-- Modul probably doesn't play well with `Marshal`.
+- Modulation probably doesn't play well with `Marshal`.
-- Modul probably doesn't play well with code-analysis tools.
+- Modulation probably doesn't play well with code-analysis tools.
-- Modul doesn't play well with rdoc/yard.
+- Modulation doesn't play well with rdoc/yard.